utfunderscore/buildformat/README.md

 # BuildFormat
 BuildFormat is a build management system for minecraft builds.
 Allows for streamline integration with your building server and team to produce builds faster.
-All requirements for a build can be defined programmatically and checked in game prior to being loaded.
+All requirements for a buildMeta can be defined programmatically and checked in game prior to being loaded.

 ## Markers
-Markers define points in the build that are used for in your gamemode.
+Markers define points in the buildMeta that are used for in your gamemode.
 They are set using a sign with the following format:
 ```
 #marker
 <name>